Fsu0413/QtCompile/content/_index.en.md

 ## STOP USING Notepad++

-At 25th Jan.
-2023 Notepad++ released a version with a "feature" where users must agree the fake, incorrect and misleading politics words about China.
+At {{% date 2023 1 25 %}} Notepad++ released a version with a "feature" where users must agree the fake, incorrect and misleading politics words about China.
 If user doesn't agree random character is added when editing using Notepad++.

 (Following statements are in Chinese only because I actually don't know how to say it in English)